ops/Dusty-Tapes/README.md

 it doesn't know how many maps the tape contains and it just keeps loading the next map endlessly.

-Press `SPACE` to pause/resume game playing.
+Press `FIRE` to pause/resume game playing.

 ## Download